nytimes/elemental-live-client/README.md

 * ``delete``
 * ``list``

-Some resource might include more specific operations (for example, resetting a live event).
+Some resources might include more specific operations (for example, resetting a live event).